AlanRynne/Scientific-Paper-Tutorial/_posts/2018-07-23-PartIII-MarkdownSyntax.md

 ![multi-image](../img/multi-figure-image.png)

-> Note that references don't get rendered in html, this is because I did not put this page through pandoc before pulishing it.
-Just know that it is possible to do so.

 This will be all for the Markdown syntax, and it is pretty much everything you will need.
 If you want to know more about Markdown, you can: